NORTHWEST COAST CONTACT

 AGAIN, AGAIN!

 Early the next day a party from the Santiago went ashore to conduct their mandated possession ceremony, involving the erection of a large cross on the beach followed by a religious ritual, all of which was observed by the locals.
 Later that morning, Bodega sent a boat to fetch water, firewood, and a pole for a replacement mast (or in some accounts to catch game).
 Hundreds of Quinault had set up an ambush.
-Despite being well-armed with guns, cutlasses, and hatchets all the sailors who went ashore were killed and their landing craft torn apart.
-(One might assume the locals deduced the symbolism and significance of the earlier ceremony.
+Despite being well-armed with guns, cutlasses, and hatchets, all the sailors who went ashore were killed and their landing craft torn apart.
+One might assume the locals deduced the significance of the earlier ceremony.
 Or maybe the crew got up to something terrible beyond the view of the ship.
 Hard to say.
-There’s no account of a volleys of musket fire or a fierce battle on the beach.
-And this version of events from the ship is obviously one-sided, their view was from quite a distance, and none of their men returned to explain what actually took place.)
+There’s no account of a volley of musket fire or a fierce battle on the beach.
+And this version of events from the ship is obviously one-sided, their view was from quite a distance, and none of their men returned to explain what took place.
 The Sonora weighed anchor, hoping to escape.
 Nine canoes full of armed men pursued them.
 One canoe approached and appeared to offer them items for trade and made signs that they should come ashore.
-(This seems to have been interpreted as a ploy.
-But, given that the cultural and linguistic barriers were as great as can be, it seems just as likely, if only to me, to have been a sincere attempt toward reconciliation.)
+This seems to have been interpreted as a ploy.
+But, given that the cultural and linguistic barriers were as great as can be, it seems, by the text alone of course, just as likely to have been a sincere attempt toward reconciliation.
 The journal entry says that eventually the locals, knowing the small numbers of men on board, surrounded the ship and aimed their bows at them.
-It also explains and that the men on the schooner turned their muskets on the Quinault, perhaps just one canoe, killing six.
+It also explains that the men on the schooner turned their muskets on the Quinault, perhaps just one canoe, killing six.

 As soon as they were out to sea, the men of the Sonora joined the others aboard the Santiago “hoping that we should be permitted to use the launch, land with an armed force, destroy the villages of the Indians, and try to recover those of our own people, who perhaps had hid themselves in the woods, or had saved themselves by swimming.”
 Pérez and others in command were convinced there were no survivors and that revenge would only be tragic.
 More, the mission was to make friends, not enemies, and doubtless they could not afford to bleed sailors or landing craft like this right at the start of their mission, even if they could justify revenge.

 Shaken by the disaster, and with most of their crew already suffering from scurvy and other illnesses, Hezeta, Pérez, and crew limped home in the Santiago.
-Bodega and the Sonora continued northward, reaching 59° north on August 15th (though some sources suggest they didn’t get nearly that far and my reading suggests that their furthest reconing north came a week later, on the 22nd).
-Spotting no Russian ships, it seemed the they still had little to no presence in this part of the Pacific.
+Bodega continued northward with his crew in the Sonora, reaching 59° north on August 15th (though some sources suggest they didn’t get nearly that far and my reading suggests that their furthest reckoning north came a week later, on the 22nd).
+Spotting no Russian ships, it seemed they still had little to no presence in this part of the Pacific.
 As such the Sonora (apparently having learned nothing) landed and performed their possession rituals, claiming the coast of North America for Spain.
-My favourite part of the entry here is where a house and some locals are spotted nearby.
-Those folks, the Tlingit I presume, soon descend upon the cross planted on their beach, take possession yoink, and affix it to their house.
+My favourite part of the entry here is where a house and some locals were spotted nearby.
+Those folks, the Tlingit I presume, soon descended upon the cross planted on their beach, took possession *yoink* and affixed it to their house.

 In sailing along the coast we took indefatigable pains to observe with precision how it lay, from which innumerable objections offered themselves to M Bellin’s Charts.